nats-io/nats-account-server/README.md

 This server is also intended as an example for developers that want to implement their own version of the server for resolving
 JWTs.

+The nats-account-server does not have or need access to any private keys.
+Public keys are used to identify the operator and accounts.

 <a name="http"></a>

 ## HTTP API